-Each year the Center for Academic Success employees around 200 peer tutors selected from accomplished students recommended by faculty.
+Each year the Center for Academic Success employs around 200 peer tutors selected from accomplished students recommended by faculty.
 All tutors participate in ongoing training and assessment to serve their peers effectively.

 The Center offers tutoring in the following areas:

-Writing tutors are assigned to Freshman Studies sections and are also available to help with writing for other classes--as well as for scholarship essays, job applications, etc. Tutors can assist at any stage of the writing process from brainstorming to proofreading and are especially good at providing feedback on drafts of papers in progress.
+Writing tutors are assigned to Freshman Studies sections and are also available to help with writing for other classes--as well as for scholarship essays, job applications, etc. Tutors can assist at any stage of the writing process, from brainstorming to proofreading, and are especially good at providing feedback on drafts of papers in progress.
 Writing tutors can also answer questions about organization, style, and proper citation of sources.
 Drop-in tutoring for writing is available Mon-Th 1-11pm, Fri 1-5pm, and Sun 7-11pm in Briggs 139.

 Oral communication tutors are trained to aid students with skills such as: